christianhuth/sportms/Documentation/Tutorials/UploadFolders.rst

 }

 the number - 1 in the example - indicates which datastore to use.
 In the example i use the default "fileadmin" datastore.

+IMPORTANT: you have to manually create the folders beforehand.
+Else the files will still be uploaded to their default location.